 If you were to break down into what an hourly fee would actually be, there’d be almost no one other that would want to pay an organization.

-We feel comfortable paying thousands and thousands and thousands of dollars per hour, but if you do it based on ROI and value, you’re actually able to achieve that because you get the client to be focused on the real outcome and the value for them in the ROI that they’re going to see which makes it a positive investment for them and an easier decision.
+We don’t feel comfortable paying thousands of dollars per hour, but if you do it based on ROI and value, you’re actually able to achieve that because you get the client to be focused on the real outcome and the value for them in the ROI that they’re going to see which makes it a positive investment for them and an easier decision.